iossifovlab/snakeobjects/documentation/documentation.rst

 2. creates in the project directory an *object directory* for all objects in the *object graph* that have ``symlink.<name>`` parameters (``<project directory>/<object type>/<object id>``);
 3. creates the ``<pipeline directory>/Snakefile`` that
-   is subsequently used by ``snakemake``; and
+   is subsequently used by ``Snakemake``; and
 4. creates the symbolic links for all object that have ``symlink.<name>`` parameters.

 The targets and the log files created during the execution of the pipeline (:option:`sobjects run`) are stored in the *object directories*.
-If object directory is not created in the step 2. of `sobjects prepare` command, snakemake creates them automaticly.
+If object directory is not created in the step 2. of `sobjects prepare` command, Snakemake creates them automaticly.
-In addition, ``snakemake`` creates its standard internal subdirectory ``<project directory>/.snakemake``.
+In addition, ``Snakemake`` creates its standard internal subdirectory ``<project directory>/.snakemake``.

 ``so_project.yaml`` file